ifrost/crashme/public/lib/README.md

     ClientWorker->>ClientWorker: setInterval(options.pingInterval)
     ClientWorker->>Client: postMessage({ event: "ping" });
     Client->>ClientWorker: postMessage({ event: "update", report: ... });
-    Browser->>Client: beforeunload
-    Client->>ClientWorker: postMessage({ event: "close" });
 ```

-(2) (3) Worker sends pings on regular interval.
-Worker is responsible for sending pings because client code may not be able to run code on regular basis:
+(2) (3) The worker sends pings on regular ping interval.
+The worker is responsible for sending pings because client code may not be able to run code on regular basis:
 - setInterval may be deprioritized when tab is inactive
 - setInterval may not be triggered when code is paused due to debugging

-Putting "pinging" logic in the web worker helps mitigate above issues.

 (4) Client code sends report about current tab (like URL, memory usage) to the worker for saving